GeneSUN/wifi_score_v4/README.md

 - Time dimension (daily → hourly → trend)

 ## 3. Actions Taken
+This project went through four major stages of evolution.

+### Stage 1 – Initial Prototype (Good Idea, Limited Scope)
+- I started with a simple Wi-Fi score built on four features: Two signal-strength metrics/One data consumption metric/One stationarity metric
+- When I presented it, leadership liked the concept, but they weren’t convinced.
+The concern was that four features were not enough to represent overall network performance.

+### Stage 2 – Expanded & Production-Ready Framework

+- I worked cross-functionally with other teams and expanded the score to 20+ metrics.
+- We structured them into three pillars: Speed/Coverage/Reliability
+- This version was tested, validated, and moved into production.

+We also began collecting real customer ticket feedback to validate the signal quality.
+Next stage, I am trying work on these corner cases.

+### Stage 3 – Granularity & Product Expansion

+Next, we improved both granularity and scope:
+- Expanded from household-level score → device-level score
+- Expanded from daily scoring → hourly monitoring
+- Extended from Wi-Fi only → 5G Home score

+This made the system more precise and applicable across products.

+### Stage 4 – From Monitoring Tool to Feature Store

+Finally, the system evolved beyond monitoring.
+It became a structured feature store that supported:
+- Churn prediction
+- Extender recommendation
+- Time-series anomaly detection
+- GenAI-based explanation systems

+At this stage, it was no longer just a score — it became foundational infrastructure for multiple downstream models.

 ### Action 1: KPI Taxonomy Design & Hierarchical Mapping